Skip to content ↓

 Examinations Required: Two 3 hour papers.

-• Epistemology and Moral Philosophy
+• Paper One: Epistemology and Moral Philosophy

-• The Metaphysics of the Mind
+• Paper Two: The Metaphysics God and Metaphysics of the Mind

 Exam Board: AQA